cesear/Freelancer/README.md

 - Add search for a project by name (projects in progress only)

 ## Bonus Tasks

 - Implement Cascade when deleting a project so all sessions are also deleted
-- Use combine with SwiftUI
+- Use combine in ArchivedProjectsTableViewController to fetch the data source

 ## Design patterns